q3769/conseq4j/README.md

     ExecutorService getSequentialExecutor(Object sequenceKey);
 }
 ```
-As such, you can use that executor with all the same syntax and semantics an `ExecutorService` supports to run your own tasks.
+As such, you can use that executor to run your own tasks, with all the same syntax and semantics an `ExecutorService` has to offer.

 The sequence key can be any type of `Object`, but good choices are identifiers that can, after hashing, group related events into the same hash code and unrelated events into different hash codes.
 An exemplary sequence key can be a user id, shipment id, travel reservation id, session id, etc....

 The default hashing algorithm of this API is from the Guava library, namely MurmurHash3-128.
-That should be good enough but for those who have PhDs in hashing, you can provide your own consistent hasher by using `Conseq.newBuilder().consistentHasher(myConsistentHasher).build()` instead of `Conseq.newBuilder().maxConcurrentExecutors(myMaxCountOfConcurrentExecutors).build()`.
+That should be good enough.
+But for those who have PhDs in hashing, you can provide your own consistent hasher by using `Conseq.newBuilder().consistentHasher(myConsistentHasher).build()` instead of `Conseq.newBuilder().maxConcurrentExecutors(myMaxCountOfConcurrentExecutors).build()`.

 A default conseq has all its capacities unbounded (`Integer.MAX_VALUE`).
 Capacities include the conseq's maximum count of concurrent executors and each executor's task queue size.
 As usual, even with unbounded capacities, related tasks with the same sequence key are still processed sequentially by the same executor, while unrelated tasks are processed concurrently by a potentially unbounded number of executors:
 ```